-In planning and performing our audit of the financial statements of Guam Visitors Bureau (GVB) as of and for the year ended September 30, 2011 (on which we have issued our report dated February 27, 2012), in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered GVB's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of GVB's internal control over financial reporting.
+In planning and performing our audit of the financial statements of Guam Visitors Bureau (GVB) and its Special Tourist Attraction Fund Projects as of and for the year ended September 30, 2015 (on which we have issued our report dated February 22, 2016), in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered GVB's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of GVB's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of GVB's internal control over financial reporting.

-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting.
-However, in connection with our audit, we identified, and included in the attached Appendix I, deficiencies related to GVB's internal control over financial reporting and other matters as of September 30, 2011 that we wish to bring to your attention.
+Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+However, in connection with our audit, we identified, and included in the attached Appendix I, deficiencies related to GVB's internal control over financial reporting and other matters as of September 30, 2015 that we wish to bring to your attention.

-We have also issued a separate report to the Board of Directors, also dated February 27, 2012, on our consideration of GVB's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+We have also issued a separate report to the Board of Directors, also dated February 22, 2016, on our consideration of GVB's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.